List of The Sandbaggers characters: Other characters

 Other Sandbaggers who appear only briefly are Jake Landy (David Glyder) and Alan Denson (Steven Grives), both killed in the third episode of the first series, and Tom Elliot (David Beames), killed in the first episode of the second series.
 Burnside's capable and fiercely loyal personal assistant, Diane Lawler (Elizabeth Bennett), retires at the end of the second series and is replaced by Marianne Straker (Sue Holderness), who stays with Burnside throughout the third series.
 Karen Milner (Jana Sheldon) is a CIA field officer who reports to Jeff Ross and sometimes works alongside one or more of the Sandbaggers; she is only seen in the second series.

 After Tyler's suicide, he is replaced as D-Int by Paul Dalgetty (David Robb), an arrogant and considerably less capable officer who has a completely antagonistic relationship with Burnside.
-Dalgetty openly maneuvers to replace Burnside as D-Ops, going so far as to hide intelligence communiqués from Burnside in order to do manipulate C and Peele, but at the end of the series, he remains D-Int.
+Dalgetty openly maneuvers to replace Burnside as D-Ops, going so far as to hide intelligence communiqués from Burnside in order to manipulate Gibbs and Peele, but at the end of the series, he remains D-Int.